gsantopaolo/CreativeCampaign-Agent/docs/architecture-diagram.md

     participant API as API Gateway
     participant NATS as NATS JetStream
     participant CE as Context Enricher
+    participant CG as Creative Generator
     participant IG as Image Generator
     participant BC as Brand Composer
-    participant TG as Text Generator
-    participant OC as Overlay Composer
+    participant TO as Text Overlay
     participant OpenAI as OpenAI API
     participant S3 as MinIO/S3
     participant DB as MongoDB